 Most of our information about early billiards comes from accounts of playing by royalty and other nobles.
-It has been know as the "Noble Game of Billiards" since the early 1800's but there is evidence that people from all walks of life played the game since its inception.
-In 1600, the game of billiards was familiar enough to the public that Shakespeare mentioned it in "Antony and Cleopatra".
+It has been known as the "Noble Game of Billiards" since the early 1800's but there is evidence that people from all walks of life played the game since its inception.
+In 1600, the game of billiards was familiar enough to the public that Shakespeare mentioned it in his play "Antony and Cleopatra."
 Seventy-five years later, the first book of billiards rules remarked of England that there were "few Tones of note therein which hath not a publick Billiard-Table."

-The "cue stick" was developed in the late 1600's.
+In the original game (when they first brought it indoors), the balls were shoved (rather than struck) with wooden sticks called maces.
+The cue stick was developed in the late 1600s.
 When the ball lay near a rail, the mace was very inconvenient to use because of its large head.
 In such a case, the players would turn the mace around and use its handle to strike the ball.
 The handle was called a "queue" meaning "tail" from which we get the word "cue."
 For a long time only men were allowed to use the cue; women were forced to use the mace because it was felt they were more likely to rip the cloth with the shaper cue (it must have been all the trick shots they were trying to do).

 Billiard/pool tables originally had flat walls for rails and their only function was to keep the balls from falling off.
-They used to be called "Banks" because they slightly resembled the banks of a river.
-Billiard Players discovered that the balls could bounce off the rails and began deliberately aiming at them, and therefore the "bank shot" was born!
-This is where the billiard ball is hit toward the raid with the intention for it to rebound from one cushion as part of the shot possibly even 3, 4, or 5 rails and into the pocket.
+They used to be called "banks" because they slightly resembled the banks of a river.
+Billiard players discovered that the balls could bounce off the rails and began deliberately aiming at them, and therefore the "bank shot" was born!
+This is where the billiard ball is hit toward the rail with the intention for it to rebound from one cushion as part of the shot—possibly even three, four or five rails and into the pocket.

 In the U.S. the dominant American billiard game until the 1870's was American Four-Ball Billiards, usually played on a large (11 or 12-foot), four-pocket table with four billiard balls - two of them white and two red.
 This was a direct extension English Billiards.
 Points were scored by pocketing balls, scratching the cue ball, or by making caroms on two or three balls.
 What is a "Carom"?
 A "carom" is the act of hitting two object balls with the cue ball in one stroke.
 With many balls, there were many different ways of scoring and it was possible to make up to 13 pints on a single shot.
 American Four-Ball produced two offspring, both of which surpassed it in popularity by the 1870's.
 One of the games used simple caroms played with three balls on a pocketless table was something known as "Straight rail" which was the forerunner of all carom games.
 The other popular game was American Fifteen-Ball Pool, the predecessor of modern pocket billiards.

-What about Eight-Ball?
-Eight-Ball was invented shortly after 1900; Straight Pool followed in 1910.
-Nine-Ball seems to have developed around 1920.
+- Eight-Ball was invented shortly after 1900; straight pool followed in 1910.
+Nine-ball seems to have developed around 1920.

-Billiards was revived by two electrifying events, one in 1961, the other in 1986.
-The first was the release of the movie, "The Hustler".
-The black-and-white film depicted the dark life of a pool hustler with Paul Newman in the title role.
-New rooms opened all over the country and for the remainder of the 60's pool flourished until social concerns, the Vietnam War, and a desire for outdoor coeducational activities led to a decline in billiard interest.
-In 1986, "The Color of Money", the sequel to "The Hustler" with Paul Newman in the same role and Tom Cruise as an up-and-coming professional, brought the excitement of pool to a new generation.
-The result was the opening of "upscale" rooms catering to people whose senses would have been offended by the old rooms if they had ever seen them.
+Billiards was revived by two electrifying events.
+The first was the release of the 1961 movie, "The Hustler."
+The black-and-white film depicted the dark life of a pool hustler, with Paul Newman in the title role.
+New pool rooms opened all over the country and for the remainder of the '60s pool flourished until social concerns, the Vietnam War, and a desire for outdoor coeducational activities led to a decline in billiard interest.
+In 1986, "The Color of Money," the sequel to "The Hustler" with Paul Newman in the same role and Tom Cruise as an up-and-coming professional, brought the excitement of pool to a new generation.
+The result was the opening of upscale pool rooms catering to people whose senses would have been offended by the old rooms if they had ever seen them.
 This trend began slowly in 1987 and has since surged.